A Simple Plan (film): Plot

-Hank is a humble accountant at a feed mill in Wright County, Minnesota with a pregnant wife, Sarah.
-One morning, Hank, his wayward brother Jacob and their friend Lou Chambers stumble upon a crashed airplane in the woods.
+Hank is an accountant at a feed mill in Wright County, Minnesota with a pregnant wife, Sarah.
+After visiting their parents graves on New Year's Eve, Hank, his simpleminded brother Jacob, and Jacob's friend Lou Chambers stumble upon a crashed airplane in the woods.
 Inside is a dead man and a bag containing $4.4 million in $100 bills.
-Lou and Jacob persuade him not to turn the money in, so Hank proposes keeping the money at his house until the snow melts and the plane is found.
-If the missing money isn't raised, they will share the loot.
-Seeing their truck on the side of the road, Sheriff Carl Jenkins stops by to help, during which Jacob blurts something relating to the plane.
-Trying to pursue it, Carl just gets double-talk.
-Carl leaves and the three men make a pact to keep the secret, but Hank later tells Sarah.
+Lou and Jacob persuade Hank not to turn the money in, so he proposes keeping the money at his house until the snow melts and the plane is found.
+If the missing money goes unnoticed, they will split it between them and leave town.
+Seeing their truck on the side of the road, Sheriff Carl Jenkins stops by to help, and Jacob blurts out a mention of the plane.
+When Carl leaves, the three men make a pact to keep the secret, but Hank later tells Sarah.

-She suggests Hank replace $500,000 of the money to avoid suspicion when the plane is found, but says not to tell the others.
-Hank makes an excuse for Jacob to take him back to the crash site, and surreptitiously returns some cash while Jacob stays by his truck pretending to fix a flat tire.
-Farmer Dwight Stephanson happens by on snowmobile.
-Thinking their cover is blown, Jacob bludgeons Dwight with a tire lever.
-Believing Dwight is dead, and wanting to protect his brother, Hank begins finding a place to stash his body.
-When Dwight comes to, Hank eventually suffocates him before staging an accident where it appears Dwight had driven his snowmobile off an embankment.
+Sarah suggests Hank replace $500,000 of the money to avoid suspicion when the plane is found, but says not to tell the others.
+Hank makes an excuse for Jacob to take him back to the crash site, and surreptitiously returns some cash while Jacob stays by his station wagon pretending to fix a flat tire.
+Farmer Dwight Stephanson happens by on a snowmobile.
+Thinking their cover is blown, Jacob bludgeons Dwight with a tire iron.
+Believing Dwight is dead, and wanting to protect his brother, Hank gets on the snowmobile to take it to a hiding place for the body, but Dwight comes to and tells Hank that Jacob attacked him.
+Hank suffocates him before staging an accident where it appears Dwight had driven his snowmobile off an embankment.

-Having learned from Jacob about Dwight's murder, Lou drunkenly demands his portion of the money from Hank and playfully alludes that he might go to the authorities if he's unsatisfied.
-After Sarah gives birth to their daughter, Hank confronts Jacob about Lou and asks who he'll side with if it comes to that.
-Jacob is hesitant but affirms his loyalty to Hank.
+Having learned from Jacob about Dwight's murder, Lou drunkenly demands his portion of the money from Hank and insinuates that he might go to the authorities otherwise.
+Sarah later gives birth to her daughter Amanda.